rust-embedded/wg/rfcs/0000-multi-core-soundness.md

 # Drawbacks
 [drawbacks]: #drawbacks

-This makes writing applications for multi-core MCUs more difficult if there are no mature libraries for the target platform (that would provide APIs and traits for cross-core operations).
+* This makes writing applications for multi-core MCUs more difficult if there are no mature libraries for the target platform (that would provide APIs and traits for cross-core operations).

   While multi-core MCUs have become somewhat more common, it is expected that the vast majority of embedded Rust users will continue to use single-core MCUs.
 For those users, providing a sound and safe-to-use `Mutex` that works by disabling interrupts is beneficial.
 Even for multi-core applications, it is expected that the actual cross-core communication is limited to a small number of places in the code, so making it more difficult has limited impact.

+* `CoreSend` and `CoreSync` do not handle hypothetical cases in which peripherals or memory are shared between a *subset* of all cores.
+Examples of devices that have a configuration like this would be very welcome.

 # Alternatives
 [alternatives]: #alternatives

-Accept [RFC 388] instead, introducing a `SingleCore{Send,Sync}` auto trait pair once auto traits are stable, and make `Mutex::new` an `unsafe fn` in the interim.
+* Accept [RFC 388] instead, introducing a `SingleCore{Send,Sync}` auto trait pair once auto traits are stable, and make `Mutex::new` an `unsafe fn` in the interim.
 Remove unsound `Send` impls from peripherals.
+* Do what this RFC proposes, but without the common `CoreSend`/`CoreSync` traits.
+Leave it to the ecosystem to find the right abstractions for multi-core MCUs.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-None so far.
+* Should `CoreSend` and `CoreSync` have `Send` and `Sync` as supertraits?
+* Should we provide `CoreSend` implementations for primitive types?

 [`bare_metal::Mutex`]: https://docs.rs/bare-metal/0.2.5/bare_metal/struct.Mutex.html
 [RFC 388]: https://github.com/rust-embedded/wg/pull/388